EMI Mitigation for GNSS Applications

 - use a serial-to-usb adapter to connect GND, 5V, TX and RX and use Ublox Ucenter

-Stress Testing WIFI
+Stress Testing Wifi

 - install iperf on a linux host and VOXL2: